UNISvalbard/Geo-MOD/content/lessons/data_process_exercise/data_process.md

 You can upload your model to Sketchfab directly from Agisoft Metashape or throught the webpage.
 In case you choose the second option, you have to export the _Mesh_ and _Texture_ files from your project and upload them manually online.

-## Import the DEM to a GIS project
+## 6. Import the DEM to a GIS project
 You can import the DEM you created to a GIS project.

-Follow the tutorial on _Importing a digital terrain model_ a the [AG-222 Compendium - GIS101](https://unisvalbard.github.io/AG222/content/lessons/gis/gis.html).
+Follow the tutorial on _Importing a digital terrain model_ a the [AG-222 Compendium - GIS 101](https://unisvalbard.github.io/AG222/content/lessons/gis/gis.html).

 ```{admonition} 2D representation
 :class: note